NTV (Mongolian TV channel)

 National Television (NTV Телевиз), or NTV, is a television broadcaster and TV station in Mongolia.
 It is a subsidiary of Media Group LLC, a media conglomerate based in Mongolia.

-NTV was founded in 2006 and is currently employing about 100 people.
+NTV was founded in 2006 and, as of 2016, employs about 100 people.
 Coverage was limited to Ulaanbaatar from 2009 to 2009, after which it became a national channel; in 2013 it started broadcasting in high definition.
-The station provides a diverse range of programming, covering topics that include historical, arts, culture, educational, entertainment, political, social, and economic news.

-In addition to offering news coverage, NTV produces interviews, debates, talk shows, sports coverage, and original programming that delve into various aspects of culture, art, and history.
+Its TV broadcast is mostly in Mongolian with occasional shows in English including one of Mongolia's few English-speaking news teams.

 NTV is the third and fourth most popular TV channel in Mongolia in late 2022.
 It is also affiliated with Neo-Century Radio 107.00FM.

 Sport broadcasting

 The list of sports competitions NTV previously broadcast: